fadado/shed/docs/reference-container.md

-      -a, --attach=[]                 Attach to STDIN, STDOUT or STDERR --add-host=[]                   Add a custom host-to-IP mapping (host:ip) --blkio-weight=0                Block IO (relative weight), between 10 and 1000 -c, --cpu-shares=0              CPU shares (relative weight)
+      -a, --attach=[]                 Attach to STDIN, STDOUT or STDERR --add-host=[]                   Add a custom host-to-IP mapping (host:ip) --blkio-weight                  Block IO (relative weight), between 10 and 1000 --blkio-weight-device=[]        Block IO weight (relative device weight) --cpu-shares                    CPU shares (relative weight)
       --cap-add=[]                    Add Linux capabilities
       --cap-drop=[]                   Drop Linux capabilities
-      --cgroup-parent=                Optional parent cgroup for the container --cidfile=                      Write the container ID to the file --cpu-period=0                  Limit CPU CFS (Completely Fair Scheduler) period --cpu-quota=0                   Limit CPU CFS (Completely Fair Scheduler) quota --cpuset-cpus=                  CPUs in which to allow execution (0-3, 0,1) --cpuset-mems=                  MEMs in which to allow execution (0-3, 0,1) -d, --detach=false              Run container in background and print container ID --device=[]                     Add a host device to the container --disable-content-trust=true    Skip image verification
+      --cgroup-parent                 Optional parent cgroup for the container --cidfile                       Write the container ID to the file --cpu-period                    Limit CPU CFS (Completely Fair Scheduler) period --cpu-quota                     Limit CPU CFS (Completely Fair Scheduler) quota --cpuset-cpus                   CPUs in which to allow execution (0-3, 0,1) --cpuset-mems                   MEMs in which to allow execution (0-3, 0,1) -d, --detach                    Run container in background and print container ID --detach-keys                   Override the key sequence for detaching a container --device=[]                     Add a host device to the container --device-read-bps=[]            Limit read rate (bytes per second) from a device --device-read-iops=[]           Limit read rate (IO per second) from a device --device-write-bps=[]           Limit write rate (bytes per second) to a device --device-write-iops=[]          Limit write rate (IO per second) to a device --disable-content-trust=true    Skip image verification
       --dns=[]                        Set custom DNS servers
+      --dns-opt=[]                    Set DNS options
       --dns-search=[]                 Set custom DNS search domains
       -e, --env=[]                    Set environment variables
-      --entrypoint=                   Overwrite the default ENTRYPOINT of the image --env-file=[]                   Read in a file of environment variables --expose=[]                     Expose a port or a range of ports --group-add=[]                  Add additional groups to join
+      --entrypoint                    Overwrite the default ENTRYPOINT of the image --env-file=[]                   Read in a file of environment variables --expose=[]                     Expose a port or a range of ports --group-add=[]                  Add additional groups to join
-      -h, --hostname=                 Container host name
+      -h, --hostname                  Container host name
-      --help=false                    Print usage
+      --help                          Print usage
-      -i, --interactive=false         Keep STDIN open even if not attached --ipc=                          IPC namespace to use
+      -i, --interactive               Keep STDIN open even if not attached --ip                            Container IPv4 address (e.g. 172.30.100.104)
+      --ip6                           Container IPv6 address (e.g. 2001:db8::33)
+      --ipc                           IPC namespace to use
+      --isolation                     Container isolation level
+      --kernel-memory                 Kernel memory limit
       -l, --label=[]                  Set meta data on a container --label-file=[]                 Read in a line delimited file of labels --link=[]                       Add link to another container
-      --log-driver=                   Logging driver for container
+      --log-driver                    Logging driver for container
       --log-opt=[]                    Log driver options
-      --lxc-conf=[]                   Add custom lxc options
-      -m, --memory=                   Memory limit
+      -m, --memory                    Memory limit
-      --mac-address=                  Container MAC address (e.g. 92:d0:c6:0a:29:33)
+      --mac-address                   Container MAC address (e.g. 92:d0:c6:0a:29:33)
+      --memory-reservation            Memory soft limit
-      --memory-swap=                  Total memory (memory + swap), '-1' to disable swap --memory-swappiness=-1          Tuning container memory swappiness (0 to 100) --name=                         Assign a name to the container --net=default                   Set the Network mode for the container --oom-kill-disable=false        Disable OOM Killer
+      --memory-swap                   Swap limit equal to memory plus swap: '-1' to enable unlimited swap --memory-swappiness=-1          Tune container memory swappiness (0 to 100) --name                          Assign a name to the container --net=default                   Connect a container to a network --net-alias=[]                  Add network-scoped alias for the container --oom-kill-disable              Disable OOM Killer
-      -P, --publish-all=false         Publish all exposed ports to random ports -p, --publish=[]                Publish a container's port(s) to the host --pid=                          PID namespace to use
+      --oom-score-adj                 Tune host's OOM preferences (-1000 to 1000) -P, --publish-all               Publish all exposed ports to random ports -p, --publish=[]                Publish a container's port(s) to the host --pid                           PID namespace to use
-      --privileged=false              Give extended privileges to this container --read-only=false               Mount the container's root filesystem as read only --restart=no                    Restart policy to apply when a container exits --rm=false                      Automatically remove the container when it exits --security-opt=[]               Security Options
+      --privileged                    Give extended privileges to this container --read-only                     Mount the container's root filesystem as read only --restart=no                    Restart policy to apply when a container exits --rm                            Automatically remove the container when it exits --security-opt=[]               Security Options
-      --sig-proxy=true                Proxy received signals to the process -t, --tty=false                 Allocate a pseudo-TTY
+      --shm-size                      Size of /dev/shm, default value is 64MB --sig-proxy=true                Proxy received signals to the process --stop-signal=SIGTERM           Signal to stop a container, SIGTERM by default -t, --tty                       Allocate a pseudo-TTY
+      --tmpfs=[]                      Mount a tmpfs directory
-      -u, --user=                     Username or UID (format: <name|uid>[:<group|gid>]) --ulimit=[]                     Ulimit options
+      -u, --user                      Username or UID (format: <name|uid>[:<group|gid>]) --ulimit=[]                     Ulimit options
-      --uts=                          UTS namespace to use
+      --uts                           UTS namespace to use
       -v, --volume=[]                 Bind mount a volume
-      --volume-driver=                Optional volume driver for the container --volumes-from=[]               Mount volumes from the specified container(s) -w, --workdir=                  Working directory inside the container
+      --volume-driver                 Optional volume driver for the container --volumes-from=[]               Mount volumes from the specified container(s) -w, --workdir                   Working directory inside the container

 ## ship